 1. Mantis Shrimp

 The Mantis Shrimp stands as a marvel in the marine world with an unparalleled color vision system that truly sets it apart from other species.
-Its intricate eyes are capable of detecting both polarized light and an expansive spectrum of colors, far beyond human capabilities, allowing it to communicate and hunt effectively in its vibrant underwater habitat.
+Its eyes are capable of detecting both polarized light and an expansive spectrum of colors, far beyond human capabilities, allowing it to communicate and hunt effectively in its busy underwater habitat.

 2. Chameleon